-- (a) "Administrator" means the Labor Commissioner of the State of Connecticut, whose mailing address is 200 Folly Brook Boulevard, Wethersfield, Connecticut 06109, or his designated representative. - (b) "Benefits" means unemployment compensation payable to an individual with respect to his unemployment under Chapter 567 of the General Statutes. - (c) "Claimant" means an individual who is filing or has filed a claim for benefits. - (d) "Predetermination hearing" means a hearing called by the Administrator, pursuant to Section 31-241 of the General Statutes, for the purpose of finding facts necessary to make a determination of eligibility for benefits. - (e) "Rebuttal" means an opposing or explanatory statement by an individual in response to potentially adverse information or a contradictory statement.
+- (a) "Administrator" means the Labor Commissioner of the State of Connecticut, whose mailing address is 200 Folly Brook Boulevard, Wethersfield, Connecticut 06109, or the Commissioner's designated representative. - (b) "Benefits" means unemployment compensation payable to an individual with respect to such individual's unemployment under Chapter 567 of the Connecticut General Statutes. - (c) "Claimant" means an individual who is filing or has filed a claim for benefits. - (d) "Predetermination hearing" means a hearing called by the Administrator, pursuant to Section 31-241 of the Connecticut General Statutes, for the purpose of finding facts necessary to make a determination of eligibility for benefits. - (e) "Rebuttal" means an opposing or explanatory statement by an individual in response to potentially adverse information or a contradictory statement. - (f) "SIDES" means the Unemployment Insurance (UI) State Information Data Exchange System.